Properties of Gromov-Witten invariants defined via global Kuranishi charts: Introduction

 \subsection{Acknowledgments}

-I am grateful to my supervisor Ailsa Keating for her support and feedback, and to Nick Sheridan and Ivan Smith for extensive comments on an earlier draft.
-I thank Penka Georgieva, Andrin Hirschi, Chiu-Chu Melissa Liu, Alexandru Oancea, Noah Porcelli, Oscar Randal-Williams, Dhruv Ranganathan, and Mohan Swaminathan for valuable discussions and suggestions.
-My research is supported by an EPSRC scholarship.
+I am grateful to Ailsa Keating for her support and feedback, and to Nick Sheridan and Ivan Smith for extensive comments on an earlier draft.
+I thank Penka Georgieva, Andrin Hirschi, Kai Hugtenburg, Chiu-Chu Melissa Liu, Alexandru Oancea, Noah Porcelli, Oscar Randal-Williams, Dhruv Ranganathan, Mohan Swaminathan, Paul Seidel, and Guangbo Xu for valuable discussions and suggestions.
+I thank the referee for clarifying comments.
+My research was supported by EPSRC scholarship No.2434378 and is currently funded by ERC grant No.864919.